Body position is important for defensive players.

 Another great example is demonstrated by Michal Rozsival:

 Again, maintaining “D-Side” while playing “body on body”.
 The forward (Franzen #93) is shielding the puck to avoid stick contact.
-If Byfuglien gives up his body position to reach around to get the puck, Franzen has a clear move to the net.
-Byfuglien is in the right place to contain the forward and make it difficult to pass the puck.
+If Rozsival gives up his body position to reach around to get the puck, Franzen has a clear move to the net.
+Rozsival is in the right place to contain the forward and make it difficult to pass the puck.

 In front of the net is a special position for defencemen.
 This is where it is your job to engage forwards who are trying to create chaos in front.